Achievements in Answer Set Programming: Programs with Input

 \section{Programs with Input}

+In some programs, constants are used as placeholders for values provided by the user \cite[Section~3.1.15]{gringomanual}.
+For example, the constant~$n$ is used as a placeholder for an arbitrary positive integer in the following more general version of \ii{8Queens}:

-The value of a placeholder, such as constant~$n$ in Fig.~\ref{fig:nq}, is one kind of input that an answer set solver may expect in addition to the rules of the program.
+The value of a placeholder is one kind of input that an answer set solver may expect in addition to the rules of the program.
 A definition of an ``extensional predicate'' occurring in the bodies of rules is another kind.
+Consider, for example, the following encoding of Hamiltonian cycles, adapted from \cite[Section 3.3]{geb12}:

-For example, the program \ii{Hamiltonian} (Fig.~\ref{fig:ham}) needs to be supplemented by definitions of \begin{itemize} \item the predicate $\ii{vertex}/1$, representing the set of vertices of a finite directed graph $G$, \item the predicate $\ii{edge}/2$, representing the set of edges of $G$, \item the placeholder $v0$, which is a vertex of $G$. \end{itemize} If~$\bf i$ is a valid input for a program~$\Pi$ then we can talk about models of~$\Pi$ that are stable for input~$\bf i$, or ``$\bf i$-stable.''\footnote{Programs with input are similar to lp-functions in the sense of Gelfond and Przymusinska \cite{DBLP:journals/ijseke/GelfondP96}.}
+It needs to be supplemented by definitions of the predicate $\ii{vertex}/1$, representing the set of vertices of a finite digraph $G$; of the predicate $\ii{edge}/2$, representing the set of edges of $G$; and of the placeholder $v0$, which is a vertex of $G$.